Mukeshkumar3010/Hangman/README.md

 # Hangman
 Word game to let user guess the word picked randomly from data-set.
-This is the question from MIT course 6.001. words.txt is text file serving as database to get list of words available.
+This is the question from MIT course 6.001.

+words.txt is text file serving as database to get list of words available.
 In this the words are seprated by single space.
-You need to set the directory if placing the word.txt in different folder. words are in lower letters.
+You need to set the directory if placing the word.txt in different folder. words are in lower case.
 Use valid input as displayed/asked to enter.

 # Hangman--Word to be guess by Computer
-Word game to let computer guess the word thought by user, if word not present in word.txt then it will ask to add.
+Word game to let computer guess the word thought by user, if word not present in Word_C.txt then it will ask to add.
 Please add valid word in lower case.
 Words_C.txt is text file serving as database to get list of words available.
 In this each word is in new line.